gabrielbdsantos/croupier/README.md

 # Croupier

-A minimal sampling framework for the Elementary Effects method.
+Sampling strategies for the Elementary Effects method.

 ## Install